In partnership with

 What to expect from your teaching interview day

-- Panel interviews or traditional Q&As: usually last for 30–45 minutes with the head teacher, a governor and a classroom teacher or head of department.
+- Panel interviews or traditional Q&As: these usually last for 30–45 minutes with the head teacher, a governor and a classroom teacher or head of department.
 Check out our information about typical teaching interview questions to help you prepare.

-- Informal discussions: these may be with a senior teacher, head of department or other staff and could take place during a school tour.
+- Informal discussions: these may be with a senior teacher, head of department or other members of staff and could take place during a school tour.
 Be sure you show interest by talking to pupils.
 This is a good opportunity to ask questions, but remember you are still being assessed.

-- Teaching a lesson or part-lesson: you will usually be asked to teach a class, so check the availability of resources at the school before you do your planning.
+- Teaching a lesson or part-lesson: for this, you will usually be asked to teach a class, so check the availability of resources at the school before you do your planning.
 During your interview you may be asked about the lesson, focusing on your planning, learning outcomes, assessment techniques and evaluation of how the lesson went.

-- Group discussions: these are more common for secondary posts.
+- Group discussions: these are more common for secondary school posts.
 You will be assessed on your knowledge of the topic and ability to work in a group.
 Take an active part in the group without dominating the discussion.

-- Presentations: for secondary posts or more senior roles you may be required to present to the panel.
+- Presentations: for secondary school posts or more senior roles you may be required to present to the panel.